zenobi-us/mouse-peasant.nvim/.github/README.md

 - `shift + tab`: unindent line or selection
 - `ctrl + space`: autocomplete menu

 ## TODO

 - `ctrl + p`: Work out how to merge `:Telescope keymaps` with `:Telescope :commands`
 - `ctrl + \`: work out how to bind this to AstroNvims comment/uncomment feature
+- implement  [MouseMenu](https://neovim.io/doc/user/gui.html#popup-menu) for all the above relevant and more.

 ## 🛠️ Installation